Book Review: Emily’s House by Amy Belding Brown

 Emily’s House is available from Penguin Books

-Tamara’s upcoming novel Lahana is out 10th January 2026.
+Tamara’s upcoming novel Lahana is out 12th April 2026, PRE-ORDER NOW.
 She is the author of Mystical Tides and Autumn Moon (out late 2026).